Jana-Marie/GoLTGen/README.md

-# GoLTGen & GoLTWeb
+# GoLTGen Web

-Custom Game of Life alike cellular automaton with a flexible and extended set of rules.
-Either use the python script provided or simply run the html file supplied in GoLTWeb.
-Only the GoLTWeb will be further developed
+GoLTGen Web is a webgl2 based Game of Life alike Cellular Automaton.
+This means that it presents you with a gamefield, rules that apply to a life, lifes, as in cells of the gamefield that are either alive or dead, a start condition and a mean of visualising the cells and their age..

+Demo and Tutorial at [jana-marie.github.io/GoLTGen](https://jana-marie.github.io/GoLTGen/)

 [production_web.webm](https://user-images.githubusercontent.com/7141239/230789976-2c1fab93-3d73-41d3-bd40-d1ee3da4c4eb.webm)